 Reading other melters’ experiences, I expected one half of a cup to pack a powerful throw, but it resulted in a sheer medium in my living room.
 There’s something so right about this fragrance that I wish to dive into that cobalt blue wax pool.

 The only downside is that these scents diminished more quickly than I’d like.
 Each piece of a chunk gave 3.5 (Lucy) to 5 (Rumblebuffin) hours of throw.
 With nearly all wax I’ve tried, I remelt a second day, but unable to here.
-Has anyone had longer results with L3?
 Possibly an issue of cure time?